 - What methods of payment do you accept at your practice?

-- Do your practice offer financing for hearing aids?
+- Do you offer financing for hearing aids at your practice?

 - What Other Options are available?